 What will happen next?

-- We will acknowledge receipt of your complaint in writing within five days of receiving it.
+- We will endeavour to acknowledge receipt of your complaint in writing within 5 days of receiving it.

 - We will then investigate your complaint.
-This will normally involve our director for compliance reviewing your file and speaking to the member of staff who acted for you.
+This will normally involve our Complaints Handling Officer reviewing your file and speaking to the member of staff who acted for you.

-- At that stage our director for compliance will make a decision as to who is best placed to deal with your concern.
-This might be, for instance, the lawyer with whom you have been dealing, the lawyer’s immediate supervisor, the head of the lawyer’s team or the director for compliance.
+- At that stage our Complaints Handling Officer will decide who is best placed to deal with your concern.
+This might be, for instance, the lawyer with whom you have been dealing, the lawyer’s immediate supervisor, the head of the lawyer’s team or the Complaints Handling Officer.

-- Our Complaints Handling Officer will arrange for a detailed letter of response to be sent to you by the person in 3 above, including, if appropriate, any suggestions for resolving the matter.
+- Our Complaints Handling Officer will arrange for a detailed letter of response to be sent to you by the person in 3. above, including, if appropriate, any suggestions for resolving the matter.
 This will usually be within 14 days of sending you the acknowledgement letter, but if further time is needed, we will endeavour to keep you informed.

-- During the above 14 days period, the person charged with responding might invite you to a meeting to discuss and resolve your complaint.
-If you do not want a meeting or it is not possible, we may instead offer you a chance to discuss the matter by telephone.
+- During the above period, the person charged with responding might invite you to a meeting to discuss and resolve your complaint.
+If you do not want a meeting or it is not possible or deemed appropriate, we may instead offer you a chance to discuss the matter by telephone.

-- Once a full response has been sent to you, if you are still not satisfied, you should contact the director for compliance again and we will arrange for someone unconnected with the matter to review the decision.
-In most cases this will fall to the director for compliance himself but he will nominate someone else if he feels that it is appropriate to do so.
+- Once a full response has been sent to you, if you are still not satisfied, you should contact the Complaints Handling Officer again as soon as possible.
+We will then arrange for someone unconnected with the matter to review the decision.
+In most cases this will fall to the Complaints Handling Officer themselves but they will nominate someone else if they feel that it is appropriate to do so.

 Note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
 Further details are available from the Legal Ombudsman.